Gritters out on Donegal roads tonight

 Contact

-A number of Donegal routes will be gritted from 9pm tonight, Tuesday, December 8 by Donegal County Council
+A number of Donegal routes will be gritted from 7pm tonight, Saturday, December 12 by Donegal County Council:

 01: National Primary North